 Families are required to complete a Free Application for Federal Student Aid (FAFSA), to demonstrate need and establish eligibility for aid.
 All two and four year colleges, public and private require the FAFSA.
 FSA ID information can be found and created at https://fsaid.ed.gov/npas/index.htm .
 The FAFSA is also required for families applying for some of the federal loan programs.

 Assembly Bill (AB) 540 are eligible to complete the Dream Act Application https://dream.csac.ca.gov/.

-Many private colleges and universities use the information collected from a form called the CSS/Financial Aid Profile in addition to the FAFSA.
+Many private colleges and universities use the information collected from a form called the CSS Profile in addition to the FAFSA.
 Follow the directions colleges send with their application materials to be certain you meet their specific requirements and due dates.
 The PROFILE can be completed online.
 There is registration fee for submitting the CSS Profile Application.
-There is a charge for each college or university to which information is sent.
 The CSS PROFILE registrations guides are available on the College Board website, https://student.collegeboard.org/css-financial-aid-profile .
 The list of participating colleges is available at https://profile.collegeboard.org/profile/ppi/participatingInstitutions.aspx .